CenturyLinkCloud/PublicKB/Cloud Application Manager/Tutorials/binding-examples.md

 ### A Simple Example

-The easiest way to understanding the function of Bindings is to put it to use.
+The easiest way to understanding the function of Bindings is to put them to use.
 This portion of the article will use Binding to establish a simple client server relation between to instances.
-This article to walk through setting up a pair NFS server and client boxes with Bindings.
+This article walks through setting up a pair NFS server and client boxes with Bindings.

 #### Creating the NFS Server script box
   Create the NFS server box in your workspace